haroldlenoble/reactive/README.md

 # Running

-You must have nodejs installed and run `npm isntall`.
-Atfer run `node index.js` and Navigate to `http://localhost:3000`.
+You must have nodejs installed and run `npm install`.
+After run `node index.js` and navigate to `http://localhost:3000`.